pooja002/Automatic-Time-Tracker/README.md

 * psutil- ``` pip install psutil ```

 # Files
-activities.json- This file contains all data regarding the time spent on each app that is mentioned in activityList.json activityList.json- This file contains list of windows that user is interested to track auto.exe - This is an executable file compiled using pyinstaller. auto.py - This is the python source file.
+activities.json- This file contains all data regarding the time spent on each app that is mentioned in activityList.json.

+activityList.json- This file contains list of windows that user is interested to track.

+auto.exe - This is an executable file compiled using pyinstaller.

+auto.py - This is the python source file.

 # TODO's: